Backpacking Trip into Yukon's Kluane National Park Reserve (Part 2)

 After hiking almost halfway to the parking lot that day, we saw what we only wanted to see from a car's window - a grizzly bear!
 We stopped.
 We were on the river bed.
 The distance between the bear and us was about 300 m / 900 ft.
 That seems a bit far, but don't forget that a bear runs really really fast, so we're talking about 10 seconds between him and us.
 We only had two whistles, two bear bells (now useless), one bear spray (my friend lost his spray on the first day) and one knife.
 Pretty harmless weapon against bear's paws with huge sharp claws.

 It was a huge bear, the size of a cow.
-His fur looked gorgeous on the sun.
+His fur looked gorgeous in the sun.
 He was definitely a healthy bear.
-The park ranger told us that a skinny or a ill-looking bear poses a real danger as he can be desperate.
+The park ranger told us that a skinny or ill-looking bear poses a real danger as he can be desperate.

 My knees were still shaking, but at least I was glad that the real threat had gone.
 If he'd attacked, we would have fallen on the ground face down and played dead.
 There was no alternative.
 We tried to wade the river to bypass the area where the bear just was, but could not do that because of the muddy bottom where you can easily sink.
 We were moving slowly, constantly looking in the direction where the bear had gone.
 But, thankfully, we have not seen a bear since then.
 But I'm still wondering how many there were that we didn't see?

-In my next article I'll show you my pictures with Aurora Borealis or the Northern Lights that we saw on the second night in Kluane National Park Reserve.
+In my next article, I'll show you my pictures of the Aurora Borealis or the Northern Lights that we saw on the second night in Kluane National Park Reserve.
 Stay tuned!

 You Might Also Like